zammad/zammad-admin-documentation/system/subscription/plan.rst

    Billing cycle
       You can choose between either monthly or yearly billing.
-      The price per agents will be cheaper if you decide for yearly billing.
+      The price per agent will be cheaper if you decide for yearly billing.

          .. tip::